Jeffkrop/Looking-at-h1b-visa/H1B.md

 |------:|
 |  63814|

-There are some jobs in this data set with low pay under $25000 but the median salary is 63814 USD.
+There are some jobs in this dataset with low pay under $25000 but the median salary is 63814 USD.
 This may be lower because I am looking at two different positions data analyst and data scientist.
 The data scientist role tends to pay a higher wage.

 How has the salary changed over the years from 2011 to 2016?
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-18-1.png)